 Morris K. Udall Scholarship

 Full-time students interested in pursuing careers related to the environment or Native American or Alaskan Native students pursuing careers in tribal public policy or Native healthcare are eligible for the Morris K. Udall Scholarship, which provides an award up to $5,000.
-Interested students at CSN should submit a complete application to CSN Professor Contact/">Paul Herrle before February 21, 2016.
+Interested students at CSN should submit a complete application to CSN Professor Paul Herrle before March 15, 2017.

 Regents' Scholar Award

 The Nevada System of Higher Education Board of Regents' Scholar award provides a stipend to selected students.
-Nominations are due in October to Michele Fogg and must be submitted by a CSN faculty or staff member.
+Nominations are due September 2017, to Diana Woodhouse and must be submitted by a CSN faculty or staff member.

 SEMA Automotive Scholarships

 Automotive students should apply for the SEMA Memorial Scholarship Fund, which offers awards ranging from $1,000 to $4,000 and a full-tuition scholarship to attend Ohio Technical College.
 Students will apply directly to SEMA.
 For questions, contact CSN Professor John Ventura.
-Applications are due in March 2016- exact date to be announced.
+Applications are due March 1, 2017.